Miguel-G-Soares/Miguel-G-Soares/README.md

 <h1>Hey, I'm Miguel! 👋 </h1>

-Welcome to my Github portfolio!
-As a budding Data Analyst with a background in engineering, I specialise in using data to generate insights and data-driven decisions.
-Here is a growing selection of projects that demonstrate my ability in data analysis, programming, and optimisation.
+Welcome to my GitHub portfolio.
+As a Data Analyst with an engineering background, I focus on generating insights and making data-driven decisions.

-My portfolio includes Python scripts for data manipulation as well as Tableau visualisations, demonstrating my love for translating lengthy statistics into meaningful insights.
-Please feel free to explore my repositories and contact me if you have any questions or would want to collaborate!
+I have a growing portfolio of projects demonstrating my expertise in data cleaning, analysis, and visualisation.
+My portfolio features R, Python, and SQL queries for data manipulation, as well as Tableau visualisations, illustrating my passion for turning complex data into relevant insights.

+Feel free to explore my repositories and contact me if you have any questions!

 <h2>👨‍💻 Data Analysis Projects:</h2>